 - 1. Verbal Reprimand official verbal warning that continuation or repetition of wrongful conduct may result in further disciplinary action.
 This will also be documented in the student's file. - 2.
 Letter of Understanding and/or Plans for Success official written warning that continuation or repetition of wrongful conduct may result in further disciplinary action (i.e.: probation or dismissal from the program.) - 3.
 Probation may be imposed for any misconduct, failure to follow the Code of Professional Conduct, violation of the Mandatory Safety Policy, Civility Policy, etc. that does not warrant dismissal from the program but requires further consequences.
 This probationary status includes the probability of further penalties if the student commits additional acts of misconduct or fails to comply in any probationary contract details.
 (See probation policy for details) - 4.
-Program Dismissal permanent termination of admission and enrollment status in the ECC Nursing Program.

-A student may be dismissed on first occurrence of incivility based on severity of offense.
+Program Dismissal permanent termination of admission and enrollment status in the ECC Nursing Program. - A student may be dismissed on first occurrence of incivility based on severity of offense.
 Incivility offenses will follow the student through the program.
 Students should read and fully understand the ECC Nursing Code of Conduct and Civility Policy in this handbook.
-Code of conduct probation will be reviewed by faculty as needed.
+Code of conduct probation will be reviewed by faculty as needed. - For any student placed on probation, the student shall receive a clinical grade at least one (1) letter grade lower than that received in lecture.
+For example, a student has a letter grade of "C" in lecture, clinical probation status would result in a letter grade of "D" being issued. - Any student dismissed from the program for a Code of Conduct violation shall receive a failing grade in the clinical course.